strava/go.strava/README.md

 	// returns a slice of ClubSummary objects clubs, err := service.ListClubs().Do()

-	// returns a slice of SegmentSummary objects segments, err := service.ListStarredSegments().Do()
+	// returns a slice of PersonalSegmentSummary objects segments, err := service.ListStarredSegments().Do()

 For other athletes: